c-sanders/ScaleAndSetSize/README.md

 	main()

+As can be seen from this source code, the Plugin itself is rather simple.
+It is composed of a single function called "displayMessage" which is registered with
+GIMP by the imported GIMP function which is called "register".

+Assume this Plugin is stored in a file called;

+> /home/foo/.gimp-2.8/plug-ins/HelloGIMP.py

 To try and directly invoke from within GIMP, one of the three Python functions which was mentioned above, start up GIMP and then click;